-As noted in Note 1 of these financial statements, the Council is an agency of the state of North Dakota, as such; other agencies of the state are related parties.
-Payments to other state agencies include, but are not limited to, operating expenditures to the Information Technology Department, Office of Management and Budget, and Attorney General's Office as well as research grants to North Dakota State University.
+As noted in Note 1 of this financial statement, the Commission is an agency of the state of North Dakota, as such; other agencies of the state are related parties.
+Payments to other state agencies include, but are not limited to, operating expenditures to the Information Technology Department, Office of Management and Budget, and the Attorney General's Office as well as research grants to North Dakota State University.